Allocation Your Assets the "Right Way"

-Risk management is one of the fundamental drivers to achieving your long term financial objectives.
-However, allocating stocks and bonds to the correct type of account (taxable vs tax sheltered) will help you keep more and give up less in taxes.
+Reducing taxes on your investment activities is critical to achieving your long term financial objectives.
+Allocating your assets to the correct type of account (taxable vs tax sheltered) can help pare your tax bill.

-Put as Much of Your Equity Allocation in Your Taxable Accounts:
+Put as Much of Your Equity Allocation in Your Taxable Accounts as Possible:

 Roth IRAs & 529 College Savings Accounts

-Contrary to Popular Opinion, Your Bond Allocation Should be in Your Tax Sheltered Accounts (TSA):
+Contrary to Popular Opinion, Your Bond Allocation Should be in Your 401Ks and Traditional IRAs

 While investments in tax sheltered accounts like 401Ks and traditional IRAs grow tax free withdrawals are taxed as ordinary income.
 This is true even if the profits came form stocks.
 Your fixed income allocation is best held in these accounts.
 This allows you to hold stocks in taxable accounts/Roths/529s where you get a tax advantage.

 Why are IRA BDAs the Last Resort to Allocate Toward Stocks?

 An IRA Beneficiary Distribution Account is a traditional IRA that has been inherited.
 Regardless of your age, the recipient is required to take an annual withdrawal from the account.
 These are even better suited to fixed income than 401Ks and traditional IRAs.
 The time horizon of these accounts is shorter due to the need to make immediate annual withdrawals.